Marie Connor: Early life

 Her step-father had sold his commission in the 87th (Royal Irish Fusiliers) Regiment of Foot and so lost his pension, to that the family lived a hand to mouth existence, living the high life when in funds and hiding out in a small house in St John's Wood when creditors became too insistent.

 Clare Leighton's biography of Connor states that Connor had a strange upbringing.
 Neither her mother or father had much interest in her and she was left to her own devices.
 She copied an entire novel by hand and sent it to a London publisher, who recognised it, and was so puzzled by the childish handwriting that he visited to find out who was responsible.
-Her next project was writing names and random from a street directory and sending anonymous letters, warning the recipients that their wives or husbands were being unfaithful with people whose names and addresses she had also picked at random.
+Her next project was writing names at random from a street directory and sending anonymous letters, warning the recipients that their wives or husbands were being unfaithful with people whose names and addresses she had also picked at random.

 Clare Leighton also related what Connor told her children about her first love affair.
 When she was ten, Connor fell in love with a window-cleaner, a married father of eight.
 Their correspondence was discovered and the window cleaner threatened with the law.
 Connor's parents packed her off to a convent in France where she fell in love with the Mother Superior and the Priest and became a devout Catholic for the rest of her life.

-After returning from France, Connor got stage-struck, falling in love with the actor Wilson Barrett (18461904), and writing poems inspired by him.
+After returning from France, Connor got stage-struck, falling in love with the actor Wilson Barrett (1846–1904), and writing poems inspired by him.
 Her parents decided that the only cure was to give her a taste of the stage, so she went on tour with Barrett, chaperoned by one of her maternal aunts.
 The experience cured her of her love of the theatre.